 3. Shipping Solutions

 - Audit recovery: E-commerce businesses should audit shipping records automatically, as carriers often miss their guaranteed delivery time or make errors on invoices.
 Just as automating other parts of your business can increase your operating profit margin, doing so with shipping will pay huge dividends.
-Shipware’s parcel audit technology pays itself through your savings, so there is no out-of-pocket cost.
+Shipware’s audit services and parcel audit technology pays itself through your savings, so there is no out-of-pocket cost.
 The service automatically scans all your FedEx and UPS invoices to identify unclaimed refunds and incorrect surcharges, requesting those invoice credits directly.
 The credits appear on your future invoices.
 That is not only found money but an increase in operating profit margins.

 - Negotiating shipping contracts: Each year or when contracts renew, take a good look at to see what can be renegotiated, with contract optimization.
 Some companies have the knowledge to do this in-house, but many will save money and increase net profit margins by getting expert help.
 Shipware’s experts, for example, used to negotiate from the carrier side, and better understand negotiable terms and pricing, as well as pricing paid by other e-commerce companies.
 Businesses taking advantage of negotiating help, whether they conduct the actual negotiations or Shipware does, save on shipping.
 It’s a service that pays for itself.